1960 Assistant Director, New Student and Family Programs

 11. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director SOAR.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, New Student and Family Programs.

-13. Contributes to the overall success of the SOAR program by performing all other duties as assigned by the Director of SOAR.
+13. Contributes to the overall success of New Student and Family Programs by performing all other duties as assigned by the Director, New Student and Family Programs.

-The Coordinator of Parent and Family Programs is supervised by the Director of SOAR and assists with supervision of student SOAR Leaders and a graduate assistant.
+The Assistant Director, New Student and Family Programs is supervised by the Director, New Student and Family Programs and assists with supervision of student SOAR Leaders and a graduate assistant.

 OFFICE OF HUMAN RESOURCES